Search

 The higher is the potency of a homeopathic medicine, the greater is the action that it has upon the body, because the higher potency alone can touch the higher levels of our being, whereas the lower potencies can act only on the lower levels, such as the physical body.
 Our personality is equally a systematised arrangement of degrees of reality, as we conceive the same degrees in the cosmos.
 As we have Virat, Hiranyagarbha, Ishvara and Brahman, the visualisation of the Supreme Being in a fourfold manifestation, we have also a corresponding fourfold manifestation in our own selves by way of the manifestation of our consciousness in waking, in dreaming, in sleep, and in a transcendent something which we are—the Atman, pure and simple.

 The Atman in us, the Self that we are, the true being of ours corresponds in our microcosmic personality to the macrocosmic Brahman.
 The one is en rapport with the other.
 The condition we call deep sleep is the potentiality for outer manifestation in the form of dream and waking.
 This potential causal state of our personality is sympathetic with the universal causal condition, known as Ishvara.
 The dream condition where we have a translucent manifestation of the mind, which is neither causal nor actually expressed, is comparable with a faintly manifest condition of the universe in a state called Hiranyagarbha.
 The actual waking state is where we are conscious of externality in its true colour—in this state we are one with Virat.
 The Virat is one with us in our waking state, through our visualisations, by means of the sense organs.
 We are actually touching the cosmic reality, daily, from moment to moment in the form of this Viratsvarupa.
 The many heads and eyes and ears, which the Virat appears to have, as told to us by the Vedas, the Bhagavadgita, etc. are our own heads and eyes and ears.
 They are not somewhere else.
-A transportation of our individual perceptional manner to a cosmic position would suddenly transport us from an individual to the Virat in a single moment.
+A transportation of our individual perceptional manner to a cosmic position would certainly transport us from an individual to the Virat in a single moment.
 It requires only a moment for us to transport ourselves to the Virat condition—not years of effort.

 The Veda therefore, in its form as an embodiment of eternal knowledge, does not remain as a textbook for teaching in a pedagogical manner in a college or university—it is a spiritual content for daily meditation.
 Today researchers have gone the to extent of seeing, in the inner meaning of the Veda mantras, many things that are more than mere prayers to deities or gods of the cosmos, but are even instructions on the daily fulfilment of our requirements, including political, social, economic and technological.
-The Veda is difficult understand because of its fourfold implications.
+The Veda is difficult to understand because of its fourfold implications.
 Disciples, great sages appear to have gone to Veda Vyasa one day and requested the great master, “Teach us the Veda.”
 We are told that a cryptic reply of Krishna Dwaipayana Vyasa to the disciples was “Ananta vai vedaha”—infinite is the Veda.
 Endless is the meaning of the Veda mantras.
 The endlessness of the content of the Veda is in its fourfold or fivefold inclusiveness of approach, which is not always available to us, humans that we are.
 The objective world is presented to our consciousness in one manner.
 This is also one method of the perception of reality—the world as an externally presented content to the sense organs, mind and intellect.
 But reality is not exhausted only by the externality that the world is; it is also the internality that the subjective individual is.
 The adhyatma or the individual is one viewpoint from which the knowledge of the Veda can be interpreted; the adhibhuta or external form of it is another altogether.
 But there is a third way which is predominantly known as the adhidaiva interpretation, the mantras being used as invocations of a transcendent content, present and operating between the adhyatma and the adhibhuta, myself and yourself, connecting us both.

 This invisible content permeating through all that is objective as well as subjective is the god, the divinity that is adored through the Veda mantras under the names Indra, Mitra, Varuna, Agni, etc. The bahu, or the manifoldness of the designations or names of these gods, signifies the varieties of approach possible in respect of the manifestation of this reality through various angles.
 The objective side is one, which is called adhibhuta, the subjective side is another, which is adhyatma, and the transcendent side is a third one altogether, which is adhidaiva.
 There is a fourth one which is adhidharma, a principle of cohesive activity to which I made some reference previously.
 Reality also operates in this universe as rule, law, order, system, symmetry and rhythm—this is dharma.
 Adhidharma is one aspect of the manifestation of reality.
 There is a fifth form which is adhiyajna, the activities of the cosmos, the manifestations right from creation onwards down to the lowest dust of the earth, including our own daily activities, individually.
 The ritualistic, activistic and relative performances of individuals in respect of the environment is the yajna that we perform.
 This is a sacrifice, as it were, the attempt that we make to commune ourselves with reality outside and above by social relationship, communication, work, sacrifice, cooperation, service, charity, sympathy, love, affection, etc. So at least among the manifold forms in which the knowledge of the Veda can be conceived, five basic factors can be stated—namely, the aspects of adhibhuta, adhyatma, adhidaiva, adhidharma and adhiyajna.